Elim Pentecostal Church: Organization

-Elim represents a global network of 647 churches in the UK and Ireland, and 4,143 Elim or Elim affiliated churches overseas, with a weekly attendance of about 50,000 in the UK and 319,000 overseas, operating in some 50 countries worldwide.
+Elim represents a global network of about 650 churches in the UK and Ireland, and over 4000 Elim or Elim affiliated churches overseas, with a weekly attendance of about 50,000 in the UK and more than 300,000 overseas, operating in some 50 countries worldwide.
 Kensington Temple in London is the largest church in the denomination.
 Elim missions exist in 35 countries with hospitals, orphanages, and schools.
 The church operates Regents Theological College in Malvern, Worcestershire, where the movement's headquarters are also based.
 The authority of governance of the church is rested in the annual conference.
 Guidance of the denomination is placed in the National Leadership Team and the General Superintendent between sessions.
-Chris Cartwright has served as General Superintendent since 2016, superseding John Glass.
+Mark Pugh, Pastor of Rediscover Church in Exeter, is the current General Superintendent of the movement.
+He took up the role at the 2024 conference from Chris Cartwright his predecessor, who had been in the role since 2016, superseding John Glass.
 Elim headquarters is in Malvern, alongside its Bible College.
 Elim became a founding member of the Pentecostal Churches of the United Kingdom in 1998.
 It has been a member of the Evangelical Alliance for many years.

-Though the local congregations are commonly and popularly known as Elim Pentecostal Churches, the legal name of the denomination is still Elim Foursquare Gospel Alliance, which is based on the church's stand for four fundamental claims – "Jesus Christ as the Saviour, Healer, Baptiser in the Holy Spirit, and Coming King."
+Though the local congregations are commonly and popularly known as Elim Pentecostal Churches, the legal name of the denomination is still Elim Foursquare Gospel Alliance, which is based on the church's stand for four fundamental claims – "Jesus Christ as the Saviour, Healer, Baptizer in the Holy Spirit, and Coming King."